 • These links are similar to Earth-to-space/space-to-Earth links but use the Moon in place of the Earth.

-• All operations will occur on lunar surface and in lunar orbit, with no direct interaction with Earth-centric systems.
+• All of these lunar surface to/from lunar-orbiting satellite operations described in this report will occur on lunar surface and in lunar orbit, with no direct communication with Earth.

 • In some cases, existing spectrum allocations in the Space Research Service (space-to-space) or Inter-Satellite Service could be used to support these links; in other cases, additional frequency bands would help to leverage existing commercial standards and equipment.